analogdevicesinc/testbenches/docs/user_guide/git_repository.rst

 The repository is divided into 5 separate sections:

 -  **.github** with all our automations regarding coding checks, GitHub actions
--  **common** with common system verilog files used across test benches
 -  **docs** with our GitHubIO documentation and regmap source files
 -  **library** with all the Analog Devices Inc. proprietary IP cores and hdl modules, which are required to build the projects
+-  **scripts** with scripts and makefiles to build and run the testbench
--  **projects** with all the currently supported projects
+-  **testbenches** with all the currently supported testbenches
--  **scripts** with our environment scripts that set tools versions, etc.

 The file **.gitattributes** is used to properly `handle different <https://help.github.com/articles/dealing-with-line-endings/>`__